 Coverage of Tragic Mall Shooting in Maryland Promotes Myths about Domestic Violence

-Coverage of Today’s Mall Shooting in Maryland Shows Need to Address Language and Myths Related to Gun-related Domestic Violence
+Coverage of Today’s Mall Shooting in Maryland Shows Need to Address Language and Myths Related to Gun-Related Domestic Violence

-January 25, 2014 – The National Network to End Domestic Violence (NNEDV) is shocked and saddened to hear the news reports about the tragic shooting at the Columbia Mall in Maryland that resulted in three deaths and multiple injuries today.
+Washington, DC – The National Network to End Domestic Violence (NNEDV) is shocked and saddened to hear the news reports about the tragic shooting at the Columbia Mall in Maryland that resulted in three deaths and multiple injuries today.

-Several news outlets have reported that this violence occurred as a part of a “domestic dispute,” [1][2] though the Howard County Police Department neither confirms nor denies this assertion, explaining via Twitter that the “Motive of shooting is unknown.
+Several news outlets have reported that this violence occurred as a part of a “domestic dispute,” though the Howard County Police Department neither confirms nor denies this assertion, explaining via Twitter that the “motive of the shooting is unknown.
 Not determined to be domestic or any other cause at this time.
 Any other reports are complete speculation.”
-[3]

 The media continues to speculate that today’s shooting was the heartbreaking result of a “domestic dispute.”
 While the shooter’s motive remains unknown as of this writing, the media has the responsibility to use language and terminology that adequately reflects the reality of this case.